 Normally any pelvic floor condition would benefit from the physiotherapist undertaking a vaginal/internal examination.
 This examination gives us a wealth of information to tailor your treatment and management plan to achieve the best results possible.
 However, we will only carry out a vaginal examination with your consent and we can still gain information on your condition by other means of assessment if you would prefer not to have the examination.

 4. Is it OK if my baby is around during the session?

 Absolutely!
-This is a benefit of being treated at home.
 We can work around your baby's needs during the session.